tomterl/metalsmith-convert/README.md

 - `src` is a globbing pattern that specifies which files to convert
 - `target` is an imagemagick format specifier
 - `extension` the file extension to use for the conversion target (starting with `.`).
-Set to `"." + target` if not given explicitly.'
+Set to `"." + target` if not given explicitly.
-- `remove` if set to `true`, don't include the source-file in the build directory.'
+- `remove` if set to `true`, don't include the source-file in the build directory.
-- `resize` set to `{width: XXX, height: YYY}` to resize the image; the name will reflect the size (`name_XXX_YYY.ext`)
+- `resize` set to `{width: XXX, height: YYY}` to resize the image; the name will reflect the size (`name_XXX_YYY.ext`) if `nameFormat` is not given.
+- `nameFormat` give the format for the names of the converted files, the following placeholders are available
+  - `%b` the basename of the source file, e.g. given `source.png`, the value will be `source`
+  - `%e` the extension of the target format, including the dot
+  - `%x` the width of the resulting image
+  - `%y` the height if the resultung image

-It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes:
+It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes for different thumbnail sizes:
 ```
 {
   "plugins": {